-alter the amount of produced inflammatory or proangiogenic cytokines involving vascular endothelial growth factor (VEGF)20.
-Even in myopic choroidal neovascularization VEGF levels in vitreous were found to be significantly lower than normal eyes.20
+alter the amount of produced inflammatory or proangiogenic cytokines involving vascular endothelial growth factor (VEGF).
+Even in myopic choroidal neovascularization VEGF levels in vitreous were found to be significantly lower than normal eyes.

-Posterior vitreous detachment (PVD) is associated with a reduced risk for proliferative DR.21 PVD is common in myopic eyes and may be one of the protective factors for DR.21
+Posterior vitreous detachment (PVD) is associated with a reduced risk for proliferative DR. PVD is common in myopic eyes and may be one of the protective factors for DR.

-In a recent study transthyretin (TTR); a protein which down regulates pro-angiogenic genes was found to be higher in myopic eyes.22 Increased levels of TTR and reduced levels of VEGF may be the cause of decreased DR rate in myopic eyes.22
+In a recent study transthyretin (TTR); a protein which down regulates pro-angiogenic genes, was found to be higher in myopic eyes.
+Increased levels of TTR and reduced levels of VEGF may be the cause of decreased DR rate in myopic eyes.

 Myopic maculopathy is defined by the existence of one or more of the following changes: posterior staphyloma, lacquer cracks and myopic CNV, macular hole and chorioretinal atrophy in the macula.
-The presented case was presented with CNV.
-The relation of myopia with low risk DR is highly identified but remained contentious.
+Our case presented with CNV.
+The relation of myopia with low risk DR is well-known but remained contentious.
 The current study well demonstrates the affect of myopia in DR development.
 Presumably all of the described mechanisms in literature have protective role for myopic eyes.
 Recognizing the inhibitory effect of axial myopia for DR may help the clinician to foresee a different individualized DR risk management for these patients.
 However future studies are necessary to explain the protective mechanisms and follow up procedure for DR in myopic eyes.